PaulBarrere/diffusion-project/README.md

 ----------------------------------------
-On peut retrouver les figures et les codes sur GitLab <https://gitlab.obspm.fr/pbarrere/diffusion2>
+Plots and codes can also be found on GitLab <https://gitlab.obspm.fr/pbarrere/diffusion2>